The Value of Healthcare IT Governance

 Why Should Healthcare Systems/Providers Focus on Optimizing IT Governance?

-IT governance focuses on the stewardship of enterprise resources by strategically aligning IT resources – people, hardware, software, services – with the clinical and business goals of the organization.
-Without appropriate operational oversight and a defined process for evaluating IT initiatives, there is no clear understanding of the priority of projects, project implementation accountability, and unknown resource availability.
-Often, this leads to the IT department making decisions on things they will do – decisions they are neither fully informed of nor comfortable making.
+IT governance in hospitals and health systems prioritizes the stewardship of enterprise resources by strategically aligning IT – people, hardware and software services – with both clinical and business goals of the organization.
+Without appropriate operational oversight and a defined process for evaluating IT initiatives, organizations lack clear priorities, accountability, and visibility into resource availability.
+When this happens, IT teams may be left to make decisions they aren’t fully informed or empowered to make.
+Establishing a consistent governance process creates transparency, clarifies decision rights, and helps leadership make smarter, data-informed choices about technology investments.

-• Are IT efforts, strategies, processes, and initiatives consistently aligned with the strategies of the system?
+• Are IT efforts, strategies, and initiatives consistently aligned with your system’s overall goals?

-• Are the investments you make in the right IT projects occurring at the right time for the betterment of your workflows?
+• Are you investing in the right IT projects at the right time to improve workflows?

-• Do IT efforts have associated KPIs and are these tracked over time?
+• Do IT efforts have defined KPIs and are these tracked over time?

-• Are all key stakeholders appropriately involved in the prioritization and approval process of proposed IT initiatives?
+• Are all key stakeholders appropriately involved in the prioritization and approval process of new initiatives?

 • Are you effectively measuring electronic health records (EHR), IT staff utilization and deployment in order to understand existing and forecasted supply?